tomopedia/tomopedia.github.io/main_pages/70_questions.md

 with a request for access.

 #### Timing algorithms/packages
-When adding new software/algorithms, we recommend providing timing information for typical ~512^{3} , 1024^3 and ~2048^3 transmission tomography data sets from the databank (https://tomobank.readthedocs.io/en/latest/) and information on the hardware used to provide to run the software.
+When adding new software/algorithms, we recommend providing timing information for typical 512 X 512 X 512 , 1024 X 1024 X 1024 and 2048 X 2048 X 2048 transmission tomography data sets from the databank (https://tomobank.readthedocs.io/en/latest/) and information on the hardware used to run the software.